 Informed by this Code and other research, the Executive Committee of Church Music Dublin strongly recommend that appointed parish organists should be engaged as employees and paid through the PAYE system.

-When launching the Code of Practice on 22 July 2021, the Minister for Social Protection said that it is intended to place the code on a statutory basis.
+When launching the Code of Practice on 22 July 2021, the Minister for Social Protection said that she planned to place the code on a statutory basis.
 The intention at present (April) is to get this done before the end of 2022.